-Claire Morales began performing when she was 13 years old, playing acoustic gigs at local coffee shops every chance she could.
-The shows typically paid in cookies and consisted of a lot of old folky covers.
-After singing in other acts throughout her teen years, she went on to form her own band in 2014, moving from acoustic to electric and adding drums, bass, and lead guitar.
+Claire Morales began performing when she was 13 years old, playing acoustic gigs at local coffee shops in North Texas.
+After singing in other acts throughout her teen years, she went on to form her own band in 2014, moving from acoustic to electric guitar and bringing in rock band instrumentation.

 February of 2015 saw the release of Claire's debut album Amaranthine.
 The record is a collection of dreamy, hazy rock songs centered around childhood, nostalgia, and coming of age.
-The LP garnered the attention of local publications and blogs (see press) and became a calling card for the various festivals and out of town shows the band took part in (including 35 Denton, Norman Music Festival, Oaktopia, and Wildflower Music Fest).
+The LP garnered the attention of local publications and blogs (see press) and became a calling card for the various festivals and out of town shows the band took part in (including SXSW, 35 Denton, Norman Music Festival, Oaktopia, Thinline, Hot Water Hills, and Wildflower Music Fest).

 In October of 2015, Morales wrote, recorded, and released Harmony in Hell with Daniel Markham.
 The LP is halloween themed, sparse, and spontaneous.
 Beginning with the wild thought of making an album in a month, the duo worked fast to write and record all of the songs together, working late nights and setting up camp in a friend's pool house to get the job done.
 The result was something raw, lovely, and unexpected.
 They loved doing it so much that they made another album entitled Neighborhood Creeps in October of 2016.